crissampaiosantana/FECGenAI-SE/02_Dataset/README.md

 This folder contains the research materials associated with the paper:

-"FECGenAI-SE: A Framework to Assess the Influence of Culture and AI Literacy on the Adoption of Generative Artificial Intelligence in Software Engineering."
+*FECGenAI-SE: A Framework to Assess the Influence of Culture and AI Literacy on the Adoption of Generative Artificial Intelligence in Software Engineering.*

 Contents:
 - dataset_anonymized.csv – anonymized survey dataset.